CodeIsaMystic/locations-feature/CODE_ANALYSIS.md

 _We are aware of this kind of organization can scale.
 I just initiate the work..._

-**1. Implementing globals, utilities styles on a `utils/css` folder** (could possibly have a theme, a grid system and so much...)
+1. **Implementing globals, utilities styles on a `utils/css` folder** (could possibly have a theme, a grid system and so much...)
-**2. Keeping the possibility to use any additional package for styling** as I do using MaterialUI.
+2. **Keeping the possibility to use any additional package for styling** as I do using MaterialUI.
-**3. Having a real component approach even for our styles**, thinking to keep the files architecture well organized.
+3. **Having a real component approach even for our styles**, thinking to keep the files architecture well organized.

 <br>
 <br>